Crossfit Portland provides tailored training to anyone seeking an individualized approach to reaching their goals.

 - Whatever your interests maybe!

-Preparing for competitive Crossfit events is not as simple as working on the movements that you “suck” at, or repeating the types of WODs you find more difficult.
+Preparing for sport ( Crossfit Games, specific sports) is not as simple as working on the movements that you “suck” at, or repeating the types of workouts you find more difficult.

-For OPTIMAL progress in the sport of fitness, an individual approach is a requirement.
+For optimal progress in a sport, an individual approach is a requirement.
 Each athlete is in a different place and responds to training in a different way.
 The best training program takes this into account.

-In individual programming, we can also do different tests to determine how to guide the training process.
+In individual programming, we do different tests to determine how to guide the training process.
 Here are a few examples:

 Nearly every athlete lacks functional mobility somewhere.
 We’ll assess and program work to address this in the off-season.